 Adjacent to the temporary scaffolding, a billboard advertises Nikes.

-crisscrossing the cityscape: wires on a silicon board; above.
-A much larger parasol of clouds screens
+power lines crisscrossing the cityscape: wires on a silicon board; above.
+A much larger parasol of clouds screens out the blue

 The world is wrapping itself around him and Hiroko.